spmielke/spmielke.github.io/Publications.md

 SP Mielke.
 Efficiency spectra of in vivo photosynthesis: Measurement and analysis.
 In preparation.
 M Dong, SP Mielke, M Amin, S Vassiliev, and MR Gunner.
 Comparison of chlorophyll a and d electrochemistry and affinity in A. marina and T. elongatus PSII reaction centers.
 In preparation.
 -->
+### Machine Learning and Data Science

+SP Mielke.
+Extracting meaningful models directly from data: a review of machine-learning approaches to data-driven equation discovery.
+In preparation.

 ### Protein Bioinformatics and Structure Prediction

 (*See* [Repository](https://github.com/spmielke/Protein-data-mining-tools/tree/master/ACS-Structure-Correlation) *for selected project files.*)